azza-bazoo/redis-treemap/README.md

 Visualise the size of your Redis database in a fancypants interactive treemap.

+## Prerequisites

+This tool assumes you're using the colon-delimited key format that is common among Redis users; if you have keys of the form `foo:123` and `bar:456`, it will show the sizes of foo and bar and let you zoom in to inspect.

 ## How to use

 1. Clone the repository somewhere.
 We suggest setting up a slave of your main instance, and running the tool on that.
 (If you're worried about the size of your data then you probably don't want to risk locking up your live server.)